elunna/nerfhack-changelog/README.md

 ### Big Room
 * Ported bigroom variants from UnNetHack and SpliceHack.
-* Imported two bigroom variants from xnh.
+* Imported two bigroom variants from xNetHack.
-* An additional big room was added to the latter half of the main dungeon (Splice)
+* An additional big room was added to the latter half of the main dungeon (SpliceHack)

 ### Grass
 * Ported using code from xNetHack, SpliceHack, and HackEM.
-* Monsters can hide under grass (xnh).
+* Monsters can hide under grass (xNetHack).
 * You cannot dust engrave on grassy tiles.
 * Burned engravings also burn up grass.
 * Added grass to big rooms.